wandelbotsgmbh/nova-api-client-go/README.md

 ## basic usage

-This Examples will list all available controllers and prints their joint configurations.
+This Example will list all available controllers and print their joint configurations.
 ```golang
 package main